cobekington/tweet-viewer/README.md

 # tweet-viewer

-*tweet-viewer* is a React component for viewing a tweet id dataset with infinite scroll.
+*tweet-viewer* is a React component for viewing a tweet ID dataset with infinite scroll.
 You can use it in your React application by installing:

     npm i tweet-viewer